Products and Services

 Cambridge English (and in the case of IELTS, together with British Council and IDP Education Ltd) has a responsibility to candidates, test centres and other stakeholders to ensure the integrity of our examinations by putting in place robust measures to identify and deal with instances of candidate or test centre malpractice, including the use of statistical checks based on sound research.

-The Cambridge English Language Assessment Malpractice Procedure deals with cases of suspected irregular conduct.
+The Cambridge Assessment English Malpractice Procedure deals with cases of suspected irregular conduct.

 Irregular conduct is any action which gives or aims to give unfair advantage to a candidate or causes disadvantage to other candidates.
 The Notice to Candidates, which is displayed outside all examination rooms, warns candidates of the consequences of such actions, as do the Summary Regulations which is given to all candidates by their centre.
 In the case of IELTS, candidates are warned of the consequences of such actions in the Application Form (Notice to Candidates and Declaration).